Skip to main content

 Key takeaways:

-• To keep you safe, your healthcare provider will regularly measure your blood’s clotting ability and adjust your warfarin dose if needed.
-Always check with your provider before making any changes to the medications or supplements you take.
+• To keep you safe, your healthcare team will regularly measure your blood’s clotting ability and adjust your warfarin dose if needed.
+Always check with your prescriber before making any changes to your diet or any medications or supplements you take.

 Warfarin (Coumadin, Jantoven) is a blood thinner medication used to prevent and treat blood clots.
 Less clotting is a good thing if you’ve had a blood clot or are at risk for one.
 But if your blood is too thin, serious bleeding problems can occur.
 In fact, the FDA requires warfarin to have a boxed warning (the most serious type of medication safety warning) for this bleeding risk.

 More than 200 medications, foods, and supplements can interact with warfarin.
 But don’t worry, we’ll help sort this all out.
 Here, we’ll cover 10 of the most important warfarin interactions to watch out for.
-But this isn’t a complete list, so remember to always talk with your healthcare provider before making any changes to your medications or supplements while you’re taking warfarin.
+This isn’t a complete list, so remember to always talk with your healthcare team before making any changes to your medications or supplements while you’re taking warfarin.

 Avg retail price